Looking for the most iconic California weekend getaways?

 Your weekend in Big Sur can be as laid back or as active as you like.
 Luxurious resorts, and glamping and camping spots offer the chance to chill and just soak in the beauty of the region, by day and by night.

-Or you can drive the Big Sur Coast end to end, chase waterfalls, do some epic hikes, walk among redwoods, and enjoy landscape photography at iconic places like the Bixby Creek Bridge and McWay Falls.
+Or you can drive the Big Sur Coast end to end, chase waterfalls, do some epic hikes, walk among redwoods, and enjoy landscape photography at iconic places like McWay Falls and the Bixby Creek Bridge.
 Point Lobos State Reserve offers scenic walking trails, and Garrapata State Park offers a sandy beach and many trails.

 Pfeiffer Beach is a magical spot to spend some time on a nice weather day.
 Although you can’t swim here (the currents are too dangerous), the beach is great for walking and sand play.
 And Keyhole Arch is simply stunning!

 Tip: Big Sur is flush with wildflowers in the spring, and the hills are bright green.
 It is a beautiful time to visit.
 But California Highway 1 in the Big Sur region can be closed for many reasons, so check before you head out.